chinapedia/wikipedia.abstract.en/Page/Nanotechnology.md

 Health and environmental concerns

-NIOSH_Nano_Research_-_Engineering_Controls_for_Nanomaterial_Production_and_Handling_Processes.webm Nanofibers are used in several areas and in different products, in everything from aircraft wings to tennis rackets.
+Nanofibers are used in several areas and in different products, in everything from aircraft wings to tennis rackets.
 Inhaling airborne nanoparticles and nanofibers may lead to a number of pulmonary diseases, e.g. fibrosis.[102]
 Researchers have found that when rats breathed in nanoparticles, the particles settled in the brain and lungs, which led to significant increases in biomarkers for inflammation and stress response[103] and that nanoparticles induce skin aging through oxidative stress in hairless mice.[104][105]

 A two-year study at UCLA's School of Public Health found lab mice consuming nano-titanium dioxide showed DNA and chromosome damage to a degree "linked to all the big killers of man, namely cancer, heart disease, neurological disease and aging".[106]